Identify Your Breyer

 G1 - The first generation (set of molds) in the Stablemates scale.
 They first appeared in the 1970s and were based on models from Hagen-Renaker.
 The molds are: Arabian Mare, Arabian Stallion, Citation, Draft Horse, Morgan Mare, Morgan Stallion, Native Dancer, Quarter Horse Mare, Quarter Horse Stallion, Saddlebred, Seabiscuit, Silky Sullivan, Swaps, Thoroughbred Lying Foal, Thoroughbred Mare, Thoroughbred Standing Foal.

-• G2 - The second generation/set of Stablemates, released in 1998 and 1999 and sculpted by Kathleen Moody.
+• G2 - The second generation/set of Stablemates, released in 1998 and 1999 and sculpted by Kathleen Moody and Sarah Rose.
 The molds are: American Saddlebred, Andalusian, Appaloosa, Arabian (Rearing), Cantering Foal, Clydesdale, Morgan (Prancing), Mule, Paso Fino, Scrambling Foal, Scratching Foal, Shetland Pony, Thoroughbred, Trotting Foal, Warmblood.

 • G3 - The third generation/set of Stablemates, released between 2005 and 2007 and sculpted by Jane Lunger.
 The molds are: Andalusian, Arabian, Cantering Stock Horse, Cantering Warmblood, Friesian, Highland Pony, Lying Foal, Mustang, Peruvian Paso, Standing Foal, Standing Stock Horse, Standing Thoroughbred, Tennessee Walking Horse, Warmblood Jumper.

-• Gold Charm - a solid, metallic gold with white manes and tails.
+• Gold Charm - A solid, metallic gold with white manes and tails.
 Also have socks or stockings and some white facial markings.
+See the Decorators page for examples.

-• Goldie Oldie - Breyer Decorator models; gold or blue in different patterns
+• Goldie Oldie - Usually Breyer Decorator models; gold or blue in different patterns

 • H-R - Hagen-Renaker, American ceramic horse manufacturer